flincz/Drupal_Wordpress_RDS/readme.md

           DrupalDBAllocatedStorage - Size of the database (Gb) DrupalMultiAZDatabase - Create a fault-tolerant, multi-AZ MySQL RDS database instance

+          -Access
           DrupalKeyName - Name of an existing EC2 KeyPair to enable SSH access to the instances DrupalSSHLocation - IP address range used to SSH into EC2 instances (/32 recommended)

+    4. Specify a key/value pair for any tags, then select **Next** to proceed through the wizard.
+    5. Finally, **Toggle Checkbox** indicating you "... acknowledge that AWS Cloudformation might create IAM resources with custom names."
+    6. Select **Create** to deploy the stack
+    7. Wait until the stack reaches the state **CREATE_COMPLETE**

+### Test Deployment

+When each stack status reads **CREATE_COMPLETE** this means all of the AWS resources have deployed.
+Now, we can test the elastic load balancer to make sure it's sending requests to the load balanced EC2s.
+The root template called "ion" outputs a URL for us to accomplish this test.

+    1. Select Stack Name **ion** then select **Outputs** tab on lower pane.
+    2. Click the **URL** for landing page
+    3. Test application with credentials

+### Cleanup

+This section provides a process for tearing down your Cloudformation environment.

+    1.